pakal/compat-patcher-core/README.rst

     *Because Compatibility Matters*

-Welcome to Compat Patcher Core, a mini-framework to build "Compatibility Patchers", i.e companion applications which allow your favorite frameworks/libraries to keep long term API stability, while still progressing at a good pace.
+Welcome to Compat Patcher Core, a mini-framework to build "Compatibility Patchers", i.e companion applications which allow your favorite frameworks/libraries to keep long term API stability, while still getting new features at a good pace.

-More information on `Read The Docs <https://compat-patcher-core.readthedocs.io/en/latest/index.html>`_!
+Documentation available on `Read The Docs <https://compat-patcher-core.readthedocs.io/en/latest/index.html>`_!

 Which applications currently benefit from this system?